playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Once our apps load up, you should see a `console.log` execute that prints out the [HTMLParagraphElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLParagraphElement) reference.

-You'll notice that these directives' logic are applied to elements through some means of an attribute-like selector, similar to how a component has a named tag associated with it.
+You'll notice that these directives' logics are applied to elements through some means of an attribute-like selector, similar to how a component has a named tag associated with it.

 Now that we've seen what a directive looks like, let's apply it to some real-world examples.

 # Basic Directives

-Now that we have a reference to the underlying DOM node, we can utilize that to do various things with the element.
+Now that we have a reference to the underlying DOM node, we can use that to do various things with the element.

-For example, let's say that we wanted to change the color of a button using nothing more than an HTML attribute - we can do that now using [the HTMLElement's `style` property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style):
+For example, let's say that we wanted to change the color of a button using nothing more than an HTML attribute — we can do that now using [the HTMLElement's `style` property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style):

 <!-- tabs:start -->